thorgeir93/image_ranking/README.md

-# Running style training model
+# Image ranking model training

 ## Background
 Manually editing photos is time-consuming and labor-intensive.
 By training a model to score images based on running style, this project aims to streamline the post-processing workflow for photography.